What Drives Readership? An Online Study on User Interface Types and Popularity Bias Mitigation in News Article Recommendations: Conclusion

 \section{Conclusion}

 In this paper, we discussed the introduction of personalized, content-based news recommendations on DiePresse, a popular Austrian news platform, focusing on two specific aspects: user interface type (RQ1), and popularity bias mitigation (RQ2).
 With respect to RQ1, we find that the probability of recommendations to be seen is the highest for desktop devices, while the probability of clicking the recommendations is the highest for mobile devices.
 With respect to RQ2, we find that personalized, content-based news recommendations result in a more balanced distribution of news articles' readership popularity for anonymous users.
-For future work, we plan to conduct a longer study, in which we also want to study the impact of different recommendation algorithms (e.g., content-based vs. collaborative ones) on converting anonymous users into paying subscribers.
+For future work, we plan to conduct a longer study, in which we also want to study the impact of different recommendation algorithms (e.g., use BERT~\cite{devlin2018bert} instead of LDA and include collaborative filtering) on converting anonymous users into paying subscribers.
 Furthermore, we plan to investigate other evaluation metrics, such as recommendation diversity, serendipity and novelty.

 \textbf{Acknowledgements.} This work was funded by the H2020 projects TRUSTS (GA: 871481), TRIPLE (GA: 863420), and the FFG COMET program.
 The authors want to thank Aliz Budapest for supporting the study execution.